mneudert/instream/README.md

 data = %{ data | timestamp: 1439587926000000000 }
 ```

 The timestamp is (by default) expected to be a nanosecond unix timestamp.
-To use
-a different precision (for all points in this write operation!) you can change
+To use different precision (for all points in this write operation!) you can
-this value by modifying your write call:
+change this value by modifying your write call:

 ```elixir
 data = %MySeries{}